FailAcademy/learning/wdp-vancouver/_slides/week-03/04-sass.md

 # `@content`

- This SASS directive allows us to pass a content block into a mixin.
+ This Sass directive allows us to pass a content block into a mixin.

 ```css
 @mixin apply-to-ie6-only {